Pylons/pyramid/docs/designdefense.rst

 But the point is ultimately moot.
 If you don't want to use traversal, you needn't.
 Use URL dispatch instead.

-Pyramid Does URL Dispatch, And I Don't Like URL Dispatch
+Pyramid Does URL Dispatch, and I Don't Like URL Dispatch
 --------------------------------------------------------

 In :app:`Pyramid`, :term:`url dispatch` is the act of resolving a URL path to